-The goal of the two-year OHSU Vascular & Endovascular Surgical Fellowship is to provide exceptional training for accomplished surgeons in the specialized field of Vascular and Endovascular Surgery.
+Our two-year Vascular and Endovascular Surgical Fellowship provides exceptional training for accomplished surgeons in the specialized field of Vascular and Endovascular Surgery.
 Our curriculum is designed within a framework of systematic training that provides the essential elements of specialty based knowledge, clinical judgment, technical and operative skills and professional skills and behavior, critical for success in either an academic environment or community practice setting.
-The objective of the program is to train vascular surgeons who will be able to work independently and to the standard of an attending or consultant surgeon.
+The objective of our program is to train vascular surgeons who will be able to work independently and to the standard of an attending or consultant surgeon.

 OHSU Department of Surgery

 Thank you for your interest in the Vascular Surgery Fellowship at OHSU.
 Two vascular fellows are chosen yearly in the match sponsored by the National Resident Matching Program (NRMP) .

 Any questions should be directed to program coordinator Anne Nelson at email@example.com.

 All applicants must register with the NRMP match to be considered.
 Applications and all supporting material should be entered on the Electronic Residency Application System (ERAS) sponsored by the AAMC.
 ERAS application requirements are as follows: